isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 ### Fractional numbers and monetary values

 - **Always choose `double`.
 Never use `float`.**
-    - It is a 32 bit floating point number, and the range and precision is usually too small to be useful.
+    - `FLOAT` is a 32 bit floating point number, and the range and precision is usually too small to be useful.

 - In the past some projects have stored pricing information as `double`.
   This comes with its own set of problems.